tamilselvi53/HacktoberFest-2022-Python/easy/sum_of_digits_recursion/README.md

-#Hacktoberfest 2022
+# Hacktoberfest 2022
 ## Sum Of Digits in Python

 ### Problem Statement
 Write a program to calculate sum of digits in Python.

 ### Input Format
-Create a function with name sum that takes a number and returns the sum of the digits.
+Create a function with name solution that takes a number and returns the sum of the digits.
 If invalid input is entered, return -1.

 ### Output Format
 Return the sum of digits.
 Else if input is invalid then return -1.